6 Ways to Get Paid as a Freelancer or Consultant

 The Best Forms of Payment for Freelancers

 The gig economy has been booming—and it appears that freelancing is still on the rise.
-According to a survey by Freelancers Union and Elance-oDesk (now Upwork), more than 57 million Americans earn freelance income—with tens of millions likely to follow.
-The study reports that freelancers should outnumber traditional workers by 2027.
+According to the Freelancers Union, nearly 57 million Americans did freelance work in 2019, and that number has been increasing.